h2oai/data-science-examples/README.md

 * The tabs array is the name of the tab as seen by the user.
 * The files array is the name of the file checked for by gen.py.

+## Adding a new example

+* Create a new directory.
+The name of the directory is not used for any of the generated output.

+* Add your new directory to the idx file of the category that contains it.

+* Add a ex.txt file in your new directory.
+This is one line that contains the example name.

+* Add a ex.md file in your new directory.
+This is a markdown file that describes the example.
+For consistency with the generated code from gen.py, this should not include H1, H2 or H3 tags.
+This may include H4, H5, H6 tags.

+* The example description markdown file ex.md is converted to html using the node **markdown** tool.

+* Create a single code file for each kind of example you want to provide.
+  * ex-R.R
+  * ex-h2o.R
+  * ... etc.

+* Code example files are copied verbatim into the generated examples.html.

+> The names of the code example files must match exactly what gen.py expects.

+### Finding data files

+The ex R package has a locate function which you may find helpful.

+## Adding a new category (or subcategory)

+* Create a new directory.
+The name of the directory is not used for any of the generated output.

+* Add your new directory to the idx file of the category that contains it.

+* Add a cat.txt file in your new directory.
+This is one line that contains the category name.

+* Add an idx file in your new directory.  idx is a multi line file.  each line contains the name of a directory.  each directory is either a sub-category or an example.  items appear in the order they are included in the idx file.

+* Note that the top-level category (Data Science Examples) is special and generally ignored by gen.py so that "Data Science Examples" isn't repeated all over the place.

 <br>
 <hr>